ronaldophc/LegendPvP/README.md

 - On a server using Spigot 1.8.3 to start, place the Plugins in the Plugins folder.
 - Start the server.

-Created by Ronaldo Poleto Hortmann de Campos.
 # Contact
-Discord: ronaldophc
+- Discord: ronaldophc
-GitHub: github.com/ronaldophc
+- GitHub: github.com/ronaldophc
-Gmail: ronaldohortmann02@gmail.com
+- Gmail: ronaldohortmann02@gmail.com
+- Created by Ronaldo Poleto Hortmann de Campos.